When you choose the permanent magnetic materials, you need to consider the following aspects:

 4. Corrosion resistance without coating

 The coating can prevent the shape of magnets from being corroded.
 There are many protective coatings available.
 NdFeB often has nickel, zinc, varnish, epoxy resin, or Parylene as a protective layer.
 Normally Alnico does not need coating, but the powder coating and galvanizing can be used when needed.

 There are several factors that affect the price of a magnet, such as shape, tolerances, and quantity.
 However, the most important effect is the cost of the basic raw material.
 When there is a need for new sizes and production volume of magnets, tooling should be considered at times.
 In addition, accessories are sometimes required for near-machining tolerance.

 6. Properties of magnetic force lines

-• The magnetic lines of force form closed loop outside the magnet is directed from the north pole to the south pole and inside the magnet from the south pole to the north pole.
+• The magnetic lines of force form a closed-loop outside the magnet and are directed from the north pole to the south pole and inside the magnet from the south pole to the north pole.

 • Magnetic force lines always look for the path of least resistance between opposing magnetic poles.